 At any stoppage of play (after a goal, stuck game, before half, etc.) either team may call a timeout.
 Each team can call a maximum of 1 timeout per game with a total time totaling no more than 5 minutes.
 During this time, both teams may change robots, change programs, or anything else that can be done within the time allotted.
 The timeout ends when the team that called the timeout says they are finished, at which time they must be ready to play.
-At this time the other team must either be ready to play or call a timeout of its own.
+The other team must be ready to play at the time the timeout runs out, or 2 minutes after a prematurely called end of the timeout, whichever is earlier.
+If the other team is not ready to play in time, it has to call a timeout of its own.

 The clock stops during timeouts, even during the preliminaries.